-The Fire Department is responsible for protection providing fire and emergency medical services in Calistoga as well as within certain unincorporated surrounding pursuant to separate agreements with the Counties of Napa and Sonoma.
+The Fire Department is responsible for providing fire protection and emergency medical services in Calistoga as well as within certain surrounding unincorporated areas pursuant to separate agreements with the Counties of Napa and Sonoma.
 The total coverage area for the Department to provide services is 56 square miles.
 The Department is managed by the Fire Chief.
 Additionally, the City has a mutual aid agreement for emergency medical, fire protection and related services, (Calistoga, 2016).
 The Fire Department currently operates with 4 FTE and 12 PTE positions.